Oil & Natural Gas Projects

 The project’s primary objective is to develop a “new generation” hydraulic fracturing model, based on a peridynamics formulation, that models multiple, non-planar, competing fractures in heterogeneous shales for better well design, improved hydraulic fracturing, enhanced production, reduced drilling and completion costs, and improved shale oil and shale gas production economics.
 Peridynamics is a recently developed continuum mechanics theory that allows for autonomous fracture propagation.
 It has been demonstrated and applied to other geo-mechanical and structural problems where material failure was pervasive (e.g., cement structures).
 Peridynamics allows three-dimensional modeling of arbitrarily complex fracture geometries and the growth of competing and interacting fractures in naturally fractured media.
 No current models exist that model the propagation and performance of simultaneous multiple fractures in horizontal wells.

-Reducing the high cost associated with drilling and completing long laterals with a large number of hydraulic fractures requires a better understanding of the geometry of these fractures and stimulated rock volume (SRV) around the wellbore.
+Reducing the high cost associated with drilling and completing long laterals with a large number of hydraulic fractures requires a better understanding of the geometry of these fractures and SRV around the wellbore.
 Significant questions remain about optimum spacing among horizontal laterals, fracture stages, and perforation clusters.
 The inability to conduct such an analysis stems from the difficulty in determining, with any degree of certainty, the fracture geometry created through multiple clusters and multiple stages along each lateral and between laterals.

-The ability to realistically model hydraulic fracture propagation will provide a starting point for an increased understanding of how fracture design affects the stimulated rock volume and well performance.
+The ability to realistically model hydraulic fracture propagation will provide a starting point for a better understanding of how fracture design affects the stimulated rock volume and well performance.
 It is anticipated that the new hydraulic fracturing model will lead to recommendations and guidelines regarding cluster spacing, stage spacing, stage sequencing, and fracture design in long horizontal wells for a given set of reservoir conditions.
-These recommendations should result in significant performance improvements and cost savings thereby allowing more wells to be drilled and completed for the same annual budget.
-Increased reservoir drainage due to improved fracturing will result in more economic and longer producing wells and potentially result in a 5 to 10 percent increase in the recovery of oil and gas from these unconventional plays and reduce well costs by up to 25 percent.
+These recommendations should result in significant performance improvements and cost savings, thereby allowing more wells to be drilled and completed for the same annual budget.
+Increased reservoir drainage due to improved fracturing will result in more economic and longer producing wells, potentially resulting in a 5 to 10 percent increase in the recovery of oil and gas from these unconventional plays and a reduction in well costs of up to 25 percent.
 The models will be particularly useful for oil-bearing shales that are more likely to have natural fractures and more complex fracture patterns.

 Project Start: October 1 2012